inivekin/abosa/abosa.typ

 to lay a straighter spine to bed with posture unbent to each end.
-I'd rather grind that same auld tread, with toes to teeth all chipped an bent, to not just lend, but give till dead.
+I'd rather grind that same auld tread, with toes to teeth all chipped and bent, to not just lend, but give till dead.
 A suit unused hs unseen dent.
 ```]